On the tau invariants in instanton and monopole Floer theories: Computation for twist knots

-Similarly as above, there are only three possible non-vanishing gradings $-1,0,1$.
+Similarly, there are only three possible non-vanishing gradings $-1,0,1$.
 We have already known that the homology at top and bottom gradings are of rank 1 each, so the middle grading has rank $3$.
-Let $n=1$ in (\ref{eq: graded exact sequence for psi plus, 2}) and (\ref{eq: graded exact sequence for psi minus, 2}), we have table \ref{tb: psi +, -, 1}.
+Let $n=1$ in \eqref{eq:bypass-gr-odd}; we have \fullref{tb: psi +, -, 1}.

 From the exactness, we know that $b=c=2$.
 The rest of the computation is straightforward and we conclude that

 Now we have the map